keys icon

 Finally, you need to choose whether you want to repay the capital and interest of the mortgage in your monthly payments, or only the interest.
 Most residential mortgages are “capital and interest”, which means your monthly payments pay off the amount you borrowed as well as the interest charged.
 This means you won’t owe any money at the end of the term.

 By contrast, payments on interest-only mortgages only cover the interest charged, so you’ll need to find a way to repay the capital at the end of the term.
+These are more common on buy-to-let deals.
 See our guide to repayment and interest-only mortgages.

-Once you’ve filled in all the required information, you can then press “calculate” to see an estimate of your monthly mortgage repayments.
+Once you’ve filled in all the required information, click “calculate” to see an estimate of your monthly mortgage repayments.

 Moneyfacts tip Image of Rhiannon Philps